OptiVorbis/OptiVorbis/README.md

 Currently, OptiVorbis optimizes Ogg Vorbis streams in the following ways, leveraging the great flexibility provided by the Vorbis I specification.
 Some of these require doing two passes over the entire Vorbis stream:

-- It records the usage frequencies of the symbols defined for every codebook, and calculates a mathematically optimal codeword assignment for them, minimizing the expected per-symbol bit cost, using the Huffman algorithm described in [this paper](https://dl.acm.org/doi/10.1145/3342555).
+- It records the usage frequencies of the symbols defined for every codebook, then calculates a mathematically optimal codeword assignment for them, minimizing the expected per-symbol bit cost, using the Huffman algorithm described in [this paper](https://dl.acm.org/doi/10.1145/3342555).
 - It encapsulates Vorbis packets as tightly as possible into Ogg pages.
-Usual encoders extralimit themselves to better support network live-streaming scenarios, but these are not a concern on files.
+Usual encoders extralimit themselves to support network live-streaming scenarios better, but these are not a concern on files.
 - It removes any padding at the end of Vorbis packets and after Ogg pages.
-This can be useful because reference encoder may pad audio packets with extra bytes when its bitrate management engine is used and there is extreme pressure to meet a minimum bitrate.
+This can be useful because the reference encoder may pad audio packets with extra bytes when there is extreme pressure to meet a minimum bitrate and its bitrate management engine is used.
 - It strips out non-Vorbis logical bitstreams, such as Ogg Skeleton metadata.
-- It may empty the vendor string and user comments in the Vorbis comment header, depending on the options used.
+- Depending on the selected options, it may empty the vendor string and user comments in the Vorbis comment header.
 - It drops to-be-discarded (i.e., zero-sized) audio packets.

 # 📥 Installation